Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Introduction

 An alternative approach termed stochastic DFT (sDFT) \cite{Baer13,Fabian2019} has been introduced to accelerate the DFT calculations.
 The key idea is to approximate the density matrix by applying the Chebyshev polynomial expansion of the projection operator to a set of stochastic orbitals.
 In particular, one approximates the density matrix by

 where $H\in\C^{n\times n}$ denotes the discrete Hamiltonian matrix within certain discretization, $p_M$ is an $M$-th order Chebyshev approximation of $\ff$, $\{\pmb{\mathfrak{e}}_i\}$ is a complete basis set, and $\mS$ is a set of stochastic orbitals, where each $\chi\in\mS$ satisfies $\chi\in\C^n$ and $\E[\chi\chi^\ct]=I$.
-The sDFT method circumvents the expensive orthogonalization procedure in standard Kohn–Sham DFT, reducing the computation to merely matrix–vector multiplications $p_M(H)\chi$.
+The sDFT method circumvents the expensive orthogonalization procedure in standard Kohn–Sham DFT, reducing the computation to recursive matrix-vector {products} for evaluating $p_M(H)\chi$. {While nearsightedness provides the physical basis for many linear-scaling electronic-structure methods, the sDFT approach does not rely on an explicit locality or low-rank assumption on the density matrix.
+Instead, it uses stochastic orbitals to form unbiased estimators of density-matrix quantities, whose resulting accuracy is controlled by the estimator variance and the number of stochastic orbitals. }

 Since the stochastic sampling of the random orbitals introduces significant statistical noise, the efficiency of sDFT critically depends on effective variance reduction techniques.
-Many strategies have been developed in recent years, including the embedded-fragmentation scheme \cite{Chen2019oefsdft,Neuhauser14}, the energy-window sDFT \cite{EWChenBaer2019}, the tempering sDFT \cite{Nguyen2021}, and hybrid methods \cite{LiuChen2022,White20}.
-However, to our knowledge, there is no mathematical theory for variance reduction techniques in sDFT.
-Recently we see a first mathematical analysis for sDFT \cite{CaiLindsey2025}, which establishes nearly-optimal scaling in both the thermodynamic and complete basis set limits, by exploiting a discretization-independent stochastic estimator, a stochastic mirror descent reformulation of the self-consistent field iteration, and a pole expansion calculation.
+Many strategies have been developed in recent years, including the embedded-fragmentation scheme \cite{Chen2019oefsdft,Neuhauser14}, the energy-window sDFT \cite{EWChenBaer2019}, and the tempering sDFT \cite{Nguyen2021}. {Another related approach is mixed stochastic-deterministic DFT, in which a selected set of deterministic Kohn--Sham orbitals is combined with stochastic orbitals to reduce the stochastic variance \cite{LiuChen2022,White20}.} However, to our knowledge, there is no mathematical theory for variance reduction techniques in sDFT.
+Recently, we have seen a first mathematical analysis for sDFT \cite{CaiLindsey2025}, which establishes nearly-optimal scaling in both the thermodynamic and complete basis set limits, by exploiting a discretization-independent stochastic estimator, a stochastic mirror descent reformulation of the self-consistent field iteration, and a pole expansion calculation.

 The purpose of this work is to develop a variance reduction framework for sDFT and provide a rigorous analysis for the associated statistical errors.
 We employ the multilevel Monte Carlo (MLMC) method, a powerful noise reduction strategy that uses a hierarchical structure: most samples are taken on computationally inexpensive coarse levels, while only a small number of samples are taken on the more expensive fine levels.
 The MLMC method was first introduced in \cite{Giles2008,Giles2015}, and has since found widespread applications in numerous fields \cite{Anderson2012,Barth2011,Ullmann2015}, particularly in matrix trace estimation problems \cite{Frommer2022,Hallman2022} that are closely related to this work.
 We investigate the use of MLMC within sDFT and provide insights for existing variance reduction strategies.
 In particular, we study the sDFT with a plane-wave discretization and develop two distinct MLMC approaches for evaluating the Kohn–Sham map.
 These two approaches leverage hierarchical constructions in plane-wave cutoffs and Chebyshev expansion orders, making the cost independent of the discretization size and the temperature, respectively.